 The alimentary system converts ingested food into absorbable nutrients and fuels, and solid wastes.
 This complex process includes ingestion, mastication, bulk transport, storage, mechanical disruption, mixing, and digestion of ingested food and absorption of nutrients coordinated with production, storage, transport, and carefully timed release of digestive enzymes and bile acids.
 It is a functional barrier to microorganisms, parasites, and toxic molecules.

 The alimentary system starts at the mouth and ends at the anus.
 The intra-abdominal portion extends from the gastroesophageal junction the diaphragmatic hiatus to the anus.
 Normal motility and digestion depend upon coordinated muscular and secretory activity mediated by local and systemic neural and endocrine systems.
-The bowel is a muscular ...
+The bowel is a muscular tube suspended ...